 Education and poverty eradication are critical to keeping Haiti’s environment green as is a desperate need for alternative fuel / the prevention of charcoal making and the prevention of building on flood plains.

 Moreover, reforesting Haiti with income-providing crops and trees is essential.
-For our part, Singing Rooster has planted tens of thousands of coffee seedlings and is launching the same with cacao fields.
-Income-providing reforestation protects the forest; chopping trees down for firewood isn’t an option because they provide families with money to pay for school tuition, clothing, food.
+For our part, Singing Rooster has planted tens of thousands of coffee seedlings.
+We’re launching the same with cacao fields.
+Income-providing reforestation protects the forest; chopping trees down for firewood isn’t an option because these trees provide families with money to pay for school tuition, clothing, food.
 These trees, in turn, protect the taller trees that provides necessary shade for their optimal growth.
 Our planting of income trees is ongoing and your coffee seedling donation is welcomed.